XilinJia/VistaGuide/README.md

 1. Add `mavenLocal()` in your project `repositories` list (usually as the first entry to give priority above the others).
 2. It's _recommended_ that you change the `version` of this library (e.g. `LOCAL_SNAPSHOT`).
 3. Run gradle's `ìnstall` task to deploy this library to your local repository (using the wrapper, present in the root of this project: `./gradlew publishToMavenLocal`)
-4. Change the dependency version used in your project to match the one you chose in step 2 (`implementation 'com.github.XilinJia:VistaGuide:LOCAL_SNAPSHOT'`)
+4. Change the dependency version used in your project to match the one you chose in step 2 (`implementation 'com.github.XilinJia.vistaguide:VistaGuide:LOCAL_SNAPSHOT'`)

 > Tip for Android Studio users: After you make changes and run the `install` task, use the menu option `File → "Sync with File System"` to refresh the library in your project.